bpafoshizle/Getting-and-Cleaning-Data/Codebook.md

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.
 See 'features_info.txt' for more details.

 ## Summary Choices
-This code was not summarized, only merged and combined with other data to produce a tidy data set.
+tidy.csv was not summarized, only merged and combined with other data to produce a tidy data set. tidyAvg.csv is summarized to the grain of subject, activity, with the mean taken for every

 From the raw data's file features.info: